-Multi-Component Type Description

-Stack A content area with multiple frames.

-Tabs A single content area with a list of multiple panels.

-Accordion A collapsible content area.
+Multi-Component Type Description App Launcher in Lightn Experience.
+Setup for Stack A content area with multiple frames.
+Salesforce console avai in Salesforce Classic.
+Available in: Enterprise Performance, Unlimite and Developer Editions the Service Cloud Tabs A single content area with a list of multiple panels.
+Available in: Performa and Developer Editions the Sales Cloud Available in: Enterprise Unlimited Editions with Sales Cloud for an extra Accordion A collapsible content area.
 This style is only available for vertical sidebars.